null

 To help importers, customs brokers and trade consultants manage their accounting and revenue processes with the CBSA, the agency has created a self-service tool called the CBSA CARM Client Portal.
 This portal allows users to view their transactions and statements of account, classify goods and estimate duties and taxes.

-The CARM portal is now live, with the expectation that all importers register before May 2024 to avoid any delay of commercial goods being shipping into Canada, as they will be dependent on these significant changes after that date.
-With this new program, importers will take on more responsibility for their importation process, products and customs fees associated.
+The CARM portal is now live, with the expectation that all importers register before October 2024 to avoid any delay of commercial goods being shipping into Canada, as they will be dependent on these significant changes after that date.
+With this new program, importers will take on more responsibility for their importation process, products and associated custom fees.
 For more information visit CARM: The new way to assess and pay duties and taxes on imported commercial goods (cbsa-asfc.gc.ca).

 How does the CARM portal affect you?

-Importers who register in CARM, may benefit from the Release Prior to Payment (RPP) program financial security transition period of 180 days.
-During this transition period, importers must meet their financial security requirements by obtaining an RPP bond or posting the required security deposit in the CARM portal.
+Importers who register in CARM by October may benefit from the Release Prior to Payment (RPP) program financial security transition period of 180 days.
+During this transition period, importers will be required to meet their financial security obligations by obtaining an RPP bond or posting the required security deposit in the CARM portal.
 You can register on the CARM portal here CARM Client Portal.

-If importers do not obtain their own RPP security, they will not be eligible for RPP benefits and will have to establish ways to pay duties and taxes at the time of entry, hindering the flow of goods.
+In anticipation of the new October release date, it's important to understand that importers that don't obtain their own RPP security by October will be ineligible for RPP benefits and will have to establish ways to pay duties and taxes at the time of entry, hindering the flow of goods.

 What organizations does CARM affect?